 Most of all, the Nuggets won't be caught off guard again and that's what makes Game Three so exciting as basketball fan, not just a Warriors fan.

-that the old cliché about a series not starting until someone wins on the road is corny - it is corny.
+Doc Rivers noted during his presser after the Celtics' loss on Tuesday night that the old cliché about a series not starting until someone wins on the road is corny - it is corny.
 When you're sitting in a 2-0 hole, something has definitely started.
-But in the case of this Warriors-Nuggets series, Game Three is really where this series starts: all the cards will be out on the table, the teams have had some time to feel each other out, and now both sides go in knowing what they have to do to win games. noted during his presser after the ' loss on Tuesday night
+But in the case of this Warriors-Nuggets series, Game Three is really where this series starts: all the cards will be out on the table, the teams have had some time to feel each other out, and now both sides go in knowing what they have to do to win games.

 The Warriors no longer have to wonder whether they can win one on the road, how well they'll perform without David Lee, or how the Nuggets will look without Faried.
 The Nuggets no longer have to wonder about how Bogut changes this matchup, how they match up without Gallinari, or what the Warriors will do without Lee.